 One UI 3.0 — Samsung's custom interface for Android 11 — is finally starting to arrive.
-Between official rollouts and public betas, Samsung's well underway with its update process for the new software.
-The stable release is now rolling out to the Galaxy S20 and Note 20 devices as well as older Samsung flagships.
+Between official rollouts in most global markets, Samsung's well underway with its update process for the new software.
+The stable release is now rolling out to the Galaxy S20, Note 20, S10, Note 10, and dozens of other Samsung phones, and it kicked off for the Tab S7 tablets as well.

 One UI 3.0 comes with exciting new features, subtle UI tweaks, and optimizations across the board.
 Here's what you need to know about the One UI 3.0 update, the list of eligible phones slated to receive the stable update, and when you'll get the stable OTA update on your Galaxy phone.